ChenyuanLiu92/Awesome-Artificial-Intelligence/scripts/README.md

 ```

 **What it does:**
-- 📅 Extracts dates from arXiv papers and sorts them by publication date
+- � **Pre-commit hook**: Extracts dates from arXiv papers and sorts them when README.md is committed
-- 🕒 Updates the "Last Updated" field before each push
+- � **Pre-push hook**: Updates the "Last Updated" field before each push
-- 📝 Commits any changes automatically
-- ⚡ Full automation - no manual steps needed!
+- ⚡ **Full automation**: No manual steps needed after setup!

 #### `test_hook.sh`
 Tests the git hook functionality locally without actually pushing to remote.